mobile app bar

 The crux of the issue here is that both Rogan and McGregor felt that Bautista did not do enough to get the win.
 Chiefly, they felt that he shot for takedowns just to keep Aldo pinned against the cage.

 Other than that, he did not do anything worthwhile with the takedowns attempted.
-However, in the striking department, on paper at least, Bautista was more accurate and active of the two fighters.
+However, in the striking department, on paper at least, Bautista was the more accurate and active of the two fighters.

 He landed 90 total strikes compared to 65 for Aldo.
 These factors combined led the judges to believe that he had done enough to secure the win.
 McGregor put out two tweets on the matter.
-First, he expressed his disappointment saying,

 Aldo to re-think his return to the sport after UFC 307?

-It is a common occurrence especially amongst UFC fighters to step away from the sport and return a few years later.
+It is a common occurrence, especially amongst UFC fighters to step away from the sport and return a few years later.
 However, this has seldom worked out well for anyone who has tried it.
 There is an understanding that each athlete has only one peak in their lives.

 Therefore, when most athletes step away and come back, they’re not the former version of themselves.

 And now with age catching up, maybe this loss will force the ‘King of Rio’ to re-think his return, especially since this loss already puts him out of title contention, at least for now.
-And at 40 years of age, having achieved everything the sport had to offer, Aldo doesn’t even really need to do this ever again.

 Post Edited By:Smrutisnat Jena